thisisdubey/scala-spark-deterministic-data/README.md

 # Description

-Create a deterministic code to generate a new DataFrame with exactly one row for each distinct "key" and the most common "value" for the corresponding key.
+A deterministic code to generate a new DataFrame with exactly one row for each distinct "key" and the most common "value" for the corresponding key.
 A sample input with a valid output can be found below.